 That evening, attend a classical music concert in a cathedral, and get

-back to hostel at 11 pm, exhausted.
-Missed dinner, again.
+back to hotel at 11 pm, exhausted.

 Sample Day #4: